root-project/web/primer/index.md

 ## Multiple histograms

-The class `THStack` allows to manipulate a set of histograms as a single entity.
+The class {% include ref class="THStack" %} allows to manipulate a set of histograms as a single entity.
-It is a collection of `TH1` (or derived) objects.
+It is a collection of {% include ref class="TH1" %} (or derived) objects.
 When drawn, the X and Y axis ranges are automatically computed such as all the histograms will be visible.
 Several drawing option are available for both 1D and 2D histograms.
 The next macros shows how it looks for 2D histograms: